Yoseph-Zuskin/webapp/README.md

 ### COMING SOON: Time Series Forecasting

 Currently under development is another feature to this web application which will enable easy time series forecasting.
-The plan is to initially begin with the Auto-ARIMA and Facebook Prophet models, and enable users to not only create their own models on this web application, but also export a Python script or IPython notebook that will let users work with the models they create on local or cloud environments of their choosing, so long as they ahve Python 3 and the dependencies listed in the `requirements.txt` file.
+The plan is to initially begin with the [Auto-ARIMA](http://alkaline-ml.com/pmdarima/#) and [Facebook Prophet]() models, and enable users to not only create their own models on this web application, but also export a Python script or IPython notebook that will let users work with the models they create on local or cloud environments of their choosing, so long as they have Python 3 and the dependencies listed in the `requirements.txt` file installed.

 <a id='section03'></a>